Jamaica Blue: History

+Memory cafes

-The City of Wanneroo, working with Alzheimer's WA, Jamaica Blue and Ocean Keys Shopping Centre, will join the growing network of memory cafes at the end of September 2020.
+The City of Wanneroo, working with Alzheimer's Western Australia, Jamaica Blue and Ocean Keys Shopping Centre, opened a memory cafe at the end of September 2020.

 “Memory cafes help reduce stigma and promote a society that enables and supports people living with dementia to remain active in the community rather than be confined within the four walls of their home,” said Alzheimer's WA chief executive, Maria Davison.